afrooz33/decentralized-freelancing/README.md

 6. **Ethereum/Polygon Testnet Faucet**: To test the platform, you'll need test ETH or MATIC for gas fees.
 You can get free test tokens from these faucets:
    - **Ethereum (Goerli) Faucet**: [Link](https://faucet.goerli.mudit.blog/)
    - **Polygon Mumbai Faucet**: [Link](https://faucet.polygon.technology/)

----

-This README covers the platform's workflow from registration to job posting, freelancer-client interaction, job completion, and the security mechanisms in place.